Nguyen-Thi-HuyenK/My-github-pages-website/index.md

 > - Doug Larson

 > [!NOTE]
-> More lovely quotes can be found via this link: [BrainyQuote - Gardening Quotes](https://www.brainyquote.com/topics/gardening-quotes)
+> More lovely quotes can be found via this link: :point_right: [BrainyQuote - Gardening Quotes](https://www.brainyquote.com/topics/gardening-quotes)

 **Below are some pictures of my gardening from this summer :bouquet:**.